catalyst-cooperative/pudl/README.md

 Nearly all of the data reported to the EIA on Form 860 is being pulled into the PUDL database, for the years 2011-2016.
 Earlier years use a different reporting format, and will require more work to integrate.

+## EPA Continuous Emissions Monitoring System (CEMS)
+The EPA's hourly CEMS data is in the process of being integrated.
+However, it is a much larger dataset than the FERC or EIA data we've already brought in, and so has required some changes to the overall ETL process.

 ---
 # Project Layout